 Your slow cooker isn’t just for wintertime meat stews or root vegetables.
-As the weather grows milder and a new crop of vegetables pop up at the farmers’ market, switch to slow-cooked dishes with a more delicate character.
+As the weather grows milder and a new crop of vegetables emerges at the farmers’ market, switch to slow-cooked dishes with a more delicate character.
+Here’s how to adapt your slow cooker for spring.

 To adapt your slow cooker for the change in seasons, combine falling-off-the-bone meats with bright, tender spring vegetables and al dente grains.
 (If you’re interested in braising over the stove rather than using a slow cooker, see our slow cooker to Dutch oven conversion guide for more pointers.)
 These five vibrant dishes are easy to prepare, and, best of all, the cooking is virtually hands-off.